eeshafarrukh/UIassignment/README.md

 - Submit a pull request.

 **License:**
-This project is open source and available under the MIT License.
+This project is open source.